corda/corda/docs/source/performance-testing/installation.rst

     The JAR file that contains the wrapped JMeter code to to drive performance tests.
 This is a fat jar that contains all the required dependencies to run the JMeter application.
 It will be referred to as ``jmeter-corda.jar`` in the rest of this documentation

-``perftestcordapp-<version>.jar``
+``corda-ptflows-<version>.jar``
     The performance test CorDapp used in for the built-in samplers and the included sample test plans.
 This needs to be deployed to any node of the system under test if these test plans will be used.
+Note that the app itself is called ``com.r3.corda.enterprise.perftestcordapp``.

 Sample Testplans
-    A number of test plan JMX files **TODO** describe test plans https://r3-cev.atlassian.net/browse/ENT-2644
+    A number of test plan JMX files.
+See the page on :ref:`included testplans <included_testplans>` for details.

 Sample ``jmeter.properties``
     An example of the ``jmeter.properties`` file used to configure JMeter.
 If you need a custom configuration, it is